Dynamic behaviour of a heat exchanger handling super-critical fluid

 What next

 The result was that we had to rethink the way we modelled the heat-exchanger.
 Thinking in terms of a passing stream of fluid within it was not enough.
 It became necessary to track the state of the fluid and at all times, recognise its volume and hence the position of each elemental region beyond the heat-exchanger exit.
+It became in effect a problem in space as well as time, a distributed parameter system.
+This work was published: with H.S.Wade.

 Your Problem?